JimengShi/Classification-Model-of-RMB-Image/README.md

 # Classification-Model-of-RMB
-Based on 100 1￥ and 100 100￥, a classification model is built to achieve binary classification task.
+Based on 100 pieces of 1￥ and 100 pieces of 100￥, a classification model is built to achieve binary classification task.
 A couple of real life data have been tested with a good accuracy.

 ## Six steps for machine learning projects
 - Step 1: Data (include data split, data analysis, data augmentation, data load)